 While the geographical scope is Europe at large, divide lines from the past continue to exist, and new ones emerge: What are the borders of the new Energy Europe?

 The book analyses the factors driving change: where are we on climate and sustainability, competitiveness and market, and security of supply?
 It presents the actors: what genesis of and what contemporary institutions for European energy policy, how is energy addressed by the national and by the European; what about the active customer paradigm and the many startups and business models changing, as well as NGOs?
 It looks into sectors: power, gas, mobility and the powerful push from digitalization.
 It proceeds with a reality check, based on facts and figures and reflects on modelling.
 Edited by Susanne Nies the book is prefaced by Jacques Delors and sees contributions from distinguished authors from policy, research, industry and NGOs across Europe.

-This book will be used as dedicated reading material in a forthcoming online training course on the energy transition.
+This book was used as dedicated reading material in an online training course on the energy transition.
 This course, with the same title as the book, targets an international audience.
-The training is being set up by FSR and ENTSO-E. The book's authors have been invited to submit contributions based on their various areas of expertise.
+The training was set up by FSR and ENTSO-E and will be offered again at a later date.
+The book's authors as well as additional experts have submited contributions based on their various areas of expertise.

 Strategy & Communications Manager ENTSO-E